 Kristen Wiig (Dr Erin Gilbert), Melissa McCarthy (Dr Abby Yates), Kate McKinnon (Jillian Holtzmann), Leslie Jones (Patty Tolan), Chris Hemsworth (Kevin Beckman), Neil Casey (Rowan North), Bill Murray (Martin Heiss), Cecily Strong (Jennifer Lynch), Andy Garcia (Mayor Bradley), Ed Begley, Jr. (Ed Mulgrave Jr), Charles Dance (Harold Filmore), Steve Higgins (Dean), Zach Woods (Tour Guide), Michael Kenneth Williams (Agent Hawkins), Matt Walsh (Agent Rorke), Michael McDonald (Jonathan), Nate Corddry (Graffiti Artist), Dan Aykroyd (Cabbie), Ernie Hudson (Uncle Bill), Sigourney Weaver (Dr Rebecca Gorin)

 I almost want to like Ghostbusters 2016 in order to stand out from the small-minded who seem to think that an all-girl film and one Black actress having a voice in a public sphere is such a threat to their way of life that they have to silence it in ways that resemble some kind of pre-Civil Rights era lynch mob.
-On the other hand, I have to remind myself that a film should be judged not on the basis of your ideological support/distaste for the issues and politics that surround it in the real world and looked at solely on its own merits.
+On the other hand, I have to remind myself that a film should be judged not on the basis of your ideological support/distaste for the issues and politics that surround it in the real world and should be viewed solely on its own merits.
 As such, I have to say, I didn’t hate Ghostbusters 2016.
-On the other hand, I don’t regard it as the worst film ever, a complete flop or any of the other jibes being fired in its direction.
+It isn’t the worst film ever, a complete flop or any of the other jibes being fired in its direction.
 It’s amiable enough without being particularly standout.
 In other words, fairly much exactly the same things I would have said about the 1984 film.

 First of all, I couldn’t care less about any of the intellectual babies who think the idea of girls replacing guys as the lead in a film is some kind of affront to them.
 The line-up of women contains some of the most talented comedy actors in the US today.
-I’ve always loved Melissa McCarthy since I first saw her in the very unique The Nines (2007) and it has been fantastic watching her meteoric rise to an A-list name in the last few years, even if I’ve never had to write about any of the films.
+I’ve always loved Melissa McCarthy since I first saw her in the very unique The Nines (2007) and it has been fantastic watching her meteoric rise to an A-list name in the last few years, even if many of the films she appears in are underwhelming.
 Equally, Kirsten Wiig has proven herself an astute and intelligent actress/comedian.
 Both Kate McKinnon and Leslie Jones are new names to me.
 Both have come up through the ranks of stand-up and Saturday Night Live (1975– ).

 I’d also go far as to say that Ghostbusters 2016 makes far better use of its ensemble of comic actors than Ghostbusters 1984 did.
 The 1984 film felt like it was driven by Bill Murray’s lazy, sarcastic delivery of one-liners while Dan Aykroyd and Harold Ramis, both talented comic performers in their own right, took a backseat as the nerds and Ernie Hudson filled out the team but didn’t get much to do.
 Melissa McCarthy and Kirsten Wiig don’t always get their best showing here – some of their ad libbed playings off one another fall flat – but once they get into the action and in many individual scenes, they carry the show well.
 The scene-stealer proves to be Kate McKinnon who sort of has the Aykroyd-Ramis roles rolled into one and wins every scene she is in with her hilariously kooky delivery.
 Leslie Jones gets the Ernie Hudson part and does well, making much more of the character than he did in either of the original films.

-What I did like about the film was its sense of mythopoeia – of taking the elements from the original – the converted hearse, the firehouse base, the boiler suits, the backpacks, the name of the group, the logo with the crossed-out ghost – and extruding each into an origin story.
-In the first film’s script, they just materialised out of thin air whereas here each comes with their own piece of backstory that makes much more sense.
+What I did like about the film was its sense of mythopoeia – of taking the elements from the original – the converted hearse, the firehouse base, the boiler suits, the proton packs, the name of the group, the logo with the crossed-out ghost – and extruding each into an origin story.
+In the original film, they were things that just materialised out of thin air whereas here each comes with their own piece of backstory that makes much more sense.
 (The one thing I fail to see is how people could construct and be allowed to run around with nuclear devices and megawatt lasers in an urban environment today without being put on a terrorist watchlist.
 Two FBI agents do turn up here but rather incredibly it is only to reinforce the official denial of the existence of ghosts).

 The film mounts to a similar kind of big flashy epic effects-driven climax, which is not dissimilar to the original (albeit made with the advantage of more advanced CGI effects).
 The story that gets there is a little perfunctory – the plot about Neil Casey unleashing the ghosts is not nearly as substantial as the one about Gozer and a possessed Sigourney Weaver.
 Mostly though, Ghostbusters 2016 is an amiable 116 minutes.
 Like the original, it has its strengths and its weaknesses, which on balance leaves both films coming out fairly much neck in neck.